MystieBluz/p-word-gen/README.md

 ## Password Generator Assignment

 My task for this assignment was to create a password generator.
+I was required to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.

+This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
+It has a clean and polished, responsive user interface that adapts to multiple screen sizes.

 I utilized html, css, javascript and git to complete this homework assignment.